-But Metselaar is aware that there are times a relationship just isn’t meant to be.
+But Metselaar is aware that there are times a relationship just is not meant to be.
 Never ignore the red flags:

 You can’t trust them.
 “The biggest one [of all] is trust.
 If you feel like you can’t trust them or they’re sketchy about their phone or they wouldn’t feel comfortable if you grabbed their phone to make a call, then that’s a red flag.”

-They don’t put you first.
+They do not put you first.
 “If they make decisions and weekend plans without consulting you like ‘What are you doing this weekend?’ instead of ‘What are we doing this weekend?’ when you are an established couple.”

-They don’t want to introduce you to their family.
+They do not want to introduce you to their family.
 “Being hesitant to introduce you to their family after a lengthy amount of time, I think that just shows that they aren’t super serious about you.”